Categories > Places

 From Hope Lake, head back to Hwy 63 and travel north a short distance to TWP 662.
 Follow the signage to North Buck Lake Narrows Campground.
 This campground had a birdwatching platform that overlooks a narrowing with a lot of wildlife-friendly vegetation.

 If you plan on making more of an overnight or multi-day trip, you could continue north on Hwy 63, turn west on Hwy 55 and head to Poacher’s Landing.
 Turn west on Hwy 55 and follow a short distance to RR 194 A, which leads to the Alberta Pacific pulp mill.
 Foll north to TWP 690 and turn east.
 Follow a short distance to the Poacher’s Landing entrance.
 When you get to the park sign, take the left road to the campsite.
-Poacher’s Landing has a day-use area and 6 first-come campsites.
+Poacher’s Landing has a day-use area and 6 first-come first-serve campsites.
 From the boat launch area, you’ll see several islands in the river that are home to many birds.

 If you travel from Fort McMurray, follow this route in the opposite order!